googleapis/google-cloud-node/CONTRIBUTING.md

 - All lines must be limited to 72 characters
 - For `<scope>`, you may use:
-  - `app` for an application-wide change
+  - `common` for a change impacting the entire library
   - `datastore`
   - `pubsub`
   - `storage`
   - etc.

-Be sure to read the AngularJS [contributing document][ngcontributing].
-For a thorough explanation, see the [AngularJS Git Commit Message Conventions doc][commitdoc].
+For a thorough explanation, see this [Git Commit Message Conventions doc][commitdoc].

 ## Contributor License Agreements